mesosphere/dcos-docs-site/pages/services/percona-mongo/0.2.0-3.4.13/mongodb-administration/index.md

 ## Auditing

-The [Percona Server for MongoDB Auditing](https://www.percona.com/doc/percona-server-for-mongodb/auditing.html) allows detailed logging of actions in MongoDB and is the configuration is automated by the DC/OS percona-mongo service.
+The [Percona Server for MongoDB Auditing](https://www.percona.com/doc/percona-server-for-mongodb/auditing.html) feature allows detailed logging of actions in MongoDB.
+The configuration of Auditing is automated by the DC/OS percona-mongo service.

 To enable Auditing via the UI:
 1. Edit a new or existing service configuration.
-1. Visit the 'Mongodb Auditlog' tab of the configuration.
+1. Visit the 'Mongodb Auditlog' tab of the service configuration.

 In the 'Mongodb Auditlog' tab there are fields to:
 1. Enable/disable the feature.